amalto/platform6-service-typescript/README.md

 - create a simple Node.js application server,
 - initialize a custom service on Platform 6,
-- implement the endpoint that displays the service's user interface
+- implement the endpoint that displays the service's user interface,
+- send a request to a Platform 6 service,
+- listen to any Platform 6 service requests

 ## General notes about the user interface of the service